Invisalign v Braces – How to decide which is right for you

 Do traditional braces or Invisalign hurt more?

 Neither braces nor Invisalign should cause pain, but there may be some discomfort associated with both, especially in the initial stages.
 With braces, the brackets may rub against the inside of the mouth.
 With Invisalign, you may experience discomfort with trays pushing against the teeth, since you do have to get new trays about every two weeks.
-Comfort level will depend on the wearer but generally, both treatments are pain-free.
+The comfort level will depend on the wearer but generally, both treatments are pain-free.

 Can’t decide if braces or Invisalign are right for you or for your child?
 Visit your nearest Dawson Dental office to speak with a dentist.
 When you choose Dawson Dental you have the peace of mind that a patient care team is available to respond to any questions and concerns every day of the week.